 About the Journal

-Journal of Folklore and Popular Culture.
-Literatura Ludowa is the quarterly double-blind peer reviewed Open Access academic journal published by The Polish Ethnological Society.
+Journal of Folklore and Popular Culture / Literatura Ludowa is the quarterly Open Access academic journal published by The Polish Ethnological Society.

 Journal of Folklore and Popular Culture.
-Literatura Ludowa welcomes contributions featuring theoretical analyses and case studies as well as articles addressing the ethnographical findings and fieldwork experience or reviews of new publications connected with the thematic scope of our journal (books, exhibition catalogues, records, multimedia materials).
+Literatura Ludowa welcomes contributions featuring theoretical analyses and case studies as well as articles addressing the ethnographical findings and fieldwork experience or academic reviews of new publications connected with the thematic scope of our journal (books, exhibition catalogues, records, multimedia materials).

 Peer Review Process